nearprotocol/stakewars/README.md

 cd nearcore
 ```

-Generate node key and validator key by
+Next, generate node key and validator key by

 ```bash
 sudo ./scripts/start_stakewars.py --init --account-id=<your_account_id>
 ```

-Here for account id, enter the account id you want.
+Here for account id, enter the account id you want to use for staking.

 Observe that `node_key.json` and `validator_key.json` are
 generated in `~/.near`.